 When it comes to cornbread and chili, I’ll admit that I don’t draw a line either way.
 I like chili with beans, and without beans.
 And I like cornbread both sweet and not sweet.
 Although I would say that I tend to lean towards the sweet side.
 But really, I just love bread so much that I’ll take it any way I can get it!

 I heard of this cornbread recipe forever ago, and have always wanted to try it.
 It is a knock-off of the cornbread at Boston Market.
-I’ve been to Boston Market, but it’s probably been 10 years, so honestly, I don’t remember their cornbread.
+I’ve been to Boston Market, but it’s been so many years ago, so honestly, I don’t remember their cornbread.
 But everyone raves about it.
 If you have ever been, and you love that cornbread, you won’t believe how easy it is to make at home.

 2 Corn bread mixes.
 Cake mix.
 Ingredients called for on the boxes.
 Bake, and you are done.
 See – I told you it is easy!!
 Sweet?
 Definitely.
 Delicious?
 Definitely.
 Easy?
 Definitely.
 This is pretty much a fool-proof recipe.
 And hey – any excuse to eat cake with dinner is a good one, right?